The Architect: Autonomous Development Lifecycle for Agentic AI Coding Tools

 Mechanism 3: Circuit Breaker

-- Token decline: Attempt 3 uses <40% tokens of attempt 1 combined with other counters → trip
+- Token decline: attempt 3 uses <40% of attempt 1 tokens, combined with other counters, trips the circuit.

 Mechanism 4: Retry with Context Carry